moliver28/research-handbook/content/handbook/enterprise-data/platform/snowflake/clustering/index.md

 - Your table is large (typically > 1 TB)
 - You frequently query on specific columns
-- Your select-queries are experiencing performance issues, so it would help to add clustering to your upstream table when experiencing performance issues on a particular model.
+- Your queries are experiencing performance issues in dbt, Snowsight, or Tableau; clustering the table that your query selects from can improve query performance.
 - You have high cardinality columns that are often used in WHERE clauses or JOINs

 ## How to Implement Clustering